8 Best Brokerage Accounts To Consider When Investing

 Can earn a tax break from any loss on losing investments

 Remember, the downside is that you will typically have to claim any capital gains as taxable income with a brokerage account.
-However, there are funds and ETFs that are more tax-efficient that might be interesting for you to invest.
+However, funds and ETFs are more tax-efficient that might be interesting for you to invest.

 Is my money safe in a brokerage account?